go install should install executables in module mode outside a moduleAuthors: Jay Conrod, Daniel MartÃ

 are not tagged on the main branch.
 A command like go get example.com/m@master

-to a pseudo-version lower than any release version.
+will resolve @master to a pseudo-version lower than any release version.

-file at that pseudo-version may transitively depend on a newer
+The go.mod file at that pseudo-version may transitively depend on a newer

 release version.